dfinity/response-verification/examples/http-certification/json-api/README.md

 ```

 ## CEL expressions

-CEL expressions only need to be set up once and can then be reused until the next canister upgrade.
-Responses can also be set up once and reused.
-If the response is static and will not change throughout the canister's lifetime, then it only needs to be certified once.
-If the response can change, however, then it will need to be re-certified every time it changes.

 `DefaultResponseOnlyCelExpression` is used when only the response is to be certified.
 If the request is also to be certified, then `DefaultFullCelExpression` should be used.
 Alternatively, the higher-level `DefaultCelExpression` can hold any type of CEL expression using the "Default" scheme.
 In the future, there may be more schemes and the higher-level `CelExpression` will be able to hold CEL expressions from those different schemes.
 It is up to the developers to decide how they want to store and organize their CEL expressions.